Russian diplomats risk EU expulsions over UK attack

 Russia's line

-The EU sceptics also echoed Russia's line on the incident.
+The EU sceptics sounded a bit like Russia's line on Skripal.

 British intelligence services had a "bad record of violating international law and misleading the international community … history shows that British statements must be verified", Russia's ambassador to the UK, Alexander Yakovenko, told press on Thursday.

-Dmitry Peskov, the Kremlin spokesman accused Britain of having an "unfriendly and provocative policy toward Russia".
+Dmitry Peskov, the Kremlin spokesman, accused Britain of having an "unfriendly and provocative policy toward Russia".

-For his part, the UK's ambassador to Russia, Laurie Bristow, told international counterparts at an event in Moscow that Britain expelled the 23 Russian diplomats on security grounds, not for political reasons.
+Meanwhile, the UK's ambassador to Russia, Laurie Bristow, told international counterparts at an event in Moscow that Britain expelled the 23 Russian diplomats on security grounds, not for political reasons.

 "The underlying point though here is that we were compelled to move to protect our national security … we have dismantled the network of Russian undeclared intelligence operatives working out of the diplomatic mission in the UK," he said.